Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Smoke from cigarettes, cigars, pipes, barbecues, and fireplaces irritates your lungs.
+This is from cigarettes, cigars, pipes, barbecues, outdoor campfires, and fireplaces.

 Don’t smoke.
 And don’t let people smoke in your home or car.

-When you travel, ask for nonsmoking rental cars and hotel rooms.
+When you travel, ask for rental cars and hotel rooms that are smoke-free.

-Avoid fireplaces and wood stoves.
+Stay away from fireplaces and wood stoves.
 If you can’t, sit away from them.
-Make sure the smoke is directed outside.
+Make sure the smoke goes outside.

 Move away from smoky outdoor cooking grills.

 This is from car exhaust and other pollution.